 Alpharetta, GA – If you are reading this, then there is a big chance that you have just finished your Invisalign treatment.
 Congratulations on completing your Invisalign journey!
 If you are midway through your treatment and are just looking up information to ensure your straight smile, then that is also great!
 We are glad to see that you are proactive at taking care of your smile.
 Either way, you have dedicated several months to working hard to achieve your beautiful, new smile at the end of your Invisalign treatment.

-“Sometimes, patients may think that when they leave my office once they complete Invisalign or have braces removed, the work is over and their smile is now straight forever,” says Dr. Nima Hajibaik.
+Although your journey with Invisalign has or will be coming to an end, it does not mean that your path to a straight smile is finished.
+“Sometimes, patients may think that when they leave my office once they complete Invisalign or have braces removed, the work is over, and their smile is now straight forever,” says Dr. Nima Hajibaik.
 “As wonderful as that would be, it simply isn’t the case, and if you don’t follow after treatment guidelines, you might find your teeth shifting back to their old locations.”

 It’s also important that you commit yourself to proper oral hygiene and maintain regular checkups with your orthodontist.
 Tooth loss is the primary reason why teeth shift, and periodontal disease is the number one cause for tooth loss.

 “It’s important to commit to a proper routine of brushing and flossing each day,” says Dr. Nima.
 “Invisalign treatment required a lot of work on your part, and you want to be able to enjoy the beautiful new smile that you worked so hard for.
 Failing to brush at least twice daily and floss once a day, and visit your dentist twice a year, can put your teeth at risk for decay and gum disease.”